mattcarlotta/snackables/README.md

 // import { config, parse } from "snackables";

 // loads ".env.base" and ".env.dev" to process.env and returns an array of cached env objects
-// cachedEnvFiles = [{ path: "path/to/.env", contents: base64 encoded string with parsed contents }]
+// cachedEnvFiles = [{ path: "path/to/.env", contents: parsed contents as encoded string  }]
 const { cachedEnvFiles } = config({ path: ".env.base,.env.dev", cache: true });

 // parses and reapplies cached ENVs if the process.env.PROPERTY is undefined